m1markus/NasControl/README.md

 nas.adminui_url = http://myfreenas.local
 nas.user_id = your_nas_user
 nas.user_password = your_nas_user_password_comes_here

+# to test the icon one of: SUCCESS, ERROR, UNKNOWN
+# nas.status.force = ERROR
 ```
 Other names are possible too.
 In this order:
 - .nascontrol.conf